jacoby149/web10/README.md

 Step 3 : Log into Google Cloud, Start a Google Cloud Kubernetes Autopilot Instance.

-Step 4 : CD into the skaffold/run folder
+Step 4 : CD into the skaffold/folder

+Step 5 : Make copies of the run_example and dev_example folders respectively called run and dev.

-Step 5 : in run.sh, change the variables to your google cloud stuff instead of mine.
+Step 6 : in run.sh, change the variables to your google cloud stuff instead of mine.

-Step 6 : in the powershell, or shell, type ./run.sh
+Step 7 : in the powershell, or shell, type ./run.sh

-Step 7 : In google cloud Kubernetes, open the ports on the containers so they are accessible via web.
+Step 8 : In google cloud Kubernetes, open the ports on the containers so they are accessible via web.

-Step 8 : get a free domain name from [www.freenom.com]
+Step 9 : get a free domain name from [www.freenom.com]

-Step 9 : move the domain name over to cloudflare.com
+Step 10 : move the domain name over to cloudflare.com

-Step 10 : set A names for the domain
+Step 11 : set A names for the domain

 * api.domain => IP of api service
 * auth.domain => IP of auth service
 * ... => IP of ... service

-Step 11 : in settings.py, set the domain names to their respective
+Step 12 : in settings.py, set the domain names to their respective

+......
+TO BE CONTINUED

 ## features